Supporting employee growth and respecting diversity

 Global personnel rotation

 Anticipating future overseas expansion of our business, Murata is increasing its employment of human resources globally.
 We are advancing the active utilization of these human resources, and in FY2007 we established a job rotation system that seeks to put the right person in the right place on a global level.
 This system places employees in Murata locations other than their local region.
-As of FY2019, the system had rotated a total of 876 people.
+As of FY2020, the system had rotated a total of 958 people.
+Furthermore, during fiscal 2020 the number of dispatched employees decreased year on year due to the impact of immigration restrictions, etc. resulting from the spread of the novel coronavirus infection.

 Murata’s job rotation system not only increases the motivation of the employees and assists in their development, but also contributes to creating the groundwork to enable us to tackle management issues with Murata worldwide working as one.